Amiedeep/pandoc_resume/markdown/resume.md

 * IC on self-hosted GitHub Actions running on AWS Kubernetes cluster (EKS).
 * Active support for HelloTech on CICD in general.
 * Led the E2E testing initiative for platform related tools and code.
-* Moving Artifactory from **manual UI-based setup to Terraform** deployed on EKS cluster using configured helm charts.
-* IC on standardized helm templates used across all services in HelloFresh.
-* Standardizing common CICD tasks across Hellotech at a central place.
 * IC on automating resource provisioning in GitHub using terraform IAC.

 **Oracle:** (Jan 20 - July 22) **Principal DevOps Engineer** (Python, Golang for competitive programming)